MikeLepcsik/PAM-LP-HUGO/content/aboutus/contact.md

         "CompanyName": "Company Name",
         "YourMessage": "Your Message",
-        "TermsText": "By registering you agree to our Terms and Conditions and you have read our Privacy Policy" },
+        "TermsText": "By registering you agree to our Terms and Conditions and you have read our Privacy Policy" }

-    "FormAlerts": {
-		"AlertSuccess": "Thanks for your message!",
-        "AlertWarning": "Please, fill in required fields.",
-        "AlertDanger": "An error occurred while sending data :( Please, check if your hosting supports PHP and check how to set form data sending."
-	}
 }